KalebGordon/Kickstarter-Analysis/README.md

 Based on this data, the best goal range for a successful kickstarter as a play would be less than $1,000.
 ![image](Resources/Theater_Outcomes_vs_Launch.png)

 We have also discovered that the best months to initiate a successful kickstarter campaign would be during the summer months.
 In the theater category, the top three successful months to start a kickstarter are May (66.87%), June (65.36%), and July (63.04%).
+The worst month to initiate a kickstarter campaign would be December with a success rate of 49.33%.

 ![image](Resources/Outcomes_vs_Goals.png)

-So, based on our findings, our best chances for a kickstarter campaign would be one with a goal less than $1,000 that is initiated in May.
-This would yield an approximate success outcome, based on previous data, of 71.34%.
+Based on our findings, our best chances for a kickstarter campaign would be one with a goal less than $1,000 that is initiated in May.